 Amazon

 Amazon still remains the undisputed number one in ecommerce, accounting for nearly 40% of ecommerce sales today.
-When the coronavirus pandemic disrupted its supply chain and severely delayed Prime deliveries in early 2020, Amazon still saw a 25% surge in online sales—its fastest recorded growth in at least six quarters
+When the coronavirus pandemic disrupted its supply chain and severely delayed Prime deliveries in early 2020, Amazon still saw a 25% surge in online sales—its fastest recorded growth in at least six quarters.

 That being said, operating profit fell dramatically from $2.3 billion to $1.3 billion during the same time period in the North America segment.
 COVID-related costs totaled to more than $600 million.
 (The company itself raised eyebrows when it committed to spending $4 billion on higher wages, PPE and other COVID-related expenses in the second quarter.)
 And the vast majority of pandemic sales came from low-margin products, like food and cleaning supplies.